szaire/FullStackOpen-Exercises/README.md

 ----------------------

 # Important!
-Always remember to delete 'node_modules' for each ecercises
+Always remember to delete 'node_modules' for each exercise